 What is Barely Civil Society?

 Expect provocative questions, a satirical sense of humour, and a wide-ranging overview of current affairs, related to civil society and politics.
-And no sacred cow left un-tipped.

-As of 2024, BCS has amassed many thousands of viewers, and counts many top influencers, thinkers, and decision-makers on the philanthropy scene among its readers.
+As of 2025, BCS has amassed many thousands of viewers, and counts many top influencers, thinkers, and decision-makers on the philanthropy scene among its readers.

-““Everyone always reads the things that Alex Evans publishes.
+“Everyone always reads the things that Alex Evans publishes.
 Sign up, and his musings will land in your inbox every couple of weeks as well!
 This is a TREAT.”

 • "Frank and direct critique of bullshit in the sector is utterly crucial, and you're a very expert exponent of it.
 (As well as being good at highlighting good stuff, too!)"